Zerdava: Behavior

-As is typical with laikas, zerdava are hardy and versatile hunters, capable of hunting game of a variety of sizes by treeing small game, stalking large prey silently until cornered, then working as teams to corner jackals, bear, and boar.
-They are especially prized for their ability to avoid injury while hunt boar, a major pest to corn farmers.
+As is typical with laikas, zerdava are hardy and versatile hunters, capable of hunting game of a variety of sizes; they are known to tree small game, stalk large prey silently until cornered, and work in teams to corner jackals, bear, and boar.
+They are especially prized for their ability to avoid injury while hunting boar, a major pest to corn farmers.
 Zerdava have had considerable success as search and rescue dogs.

 They are devoted to their humans and distrust strangers, earning them the nickname “the Gate Dog” for their excellent capabilities as a watchdog.
 Puppies need considerable socialization with people to avoid overly shy or aggressive behavior.
 Zerdava often struggle with being rehomed and will try to escape and find their original owner.

-Starting in 2016, Turkish Armed Force has training Zerdava for a variety of military uses including bomb and narcotic detection, search and rescue and personnel detention.
+Starting in 2016, Turkish Armed Force has been training Zerdava for a variety of military uses including bomb and narcotic detection, search and rescue, and personnel detention.

 Health

 Zerdava are prized for their excellent health in harsh conditions with minimal care.
 Like other laika, it is more common for the females to go into estrus only once a year.

-The population in Georgia is critically endangered due to frequent inbreeding and there are estimated to be 15-20 dogs left, with experts agreeing that the only way to stabilize the population is by importing dogs from Turkey.
+The population in Georgia is critically endangered due to frequent inbreeding.
+There are estimated to only be 15–20 purebred dogs left, with experts agreeing that the only way to stabilize the population is by importing dogs from Turkey.